agentos-project/agentos/README.rst

 branches tracking both the ``master`` and ``website`` branches, that could look like::

-  git checkout website
-  git reset master
-  sphinx-build documentation docs
+  pip install -r test-requirements # for some necessary pip packages git checkout website git reset master sphinx-build documentation docs